-The Institution has determined that support should be provided for Scientist and Oceanographer Emeriti who wish to continue doing research at Woods Hole Oceanographic Institution.
-These funds allow retired scientists and technical staff to continue using our facilities and mentor younger scientists, engineers and technicians, by sharing their scientific and technical knowledge.
+The Institution has determined that support should be provided for Scientist and Oceanographer Emeriti who wish to continue using WHOI facilities and mentor younger scientists, engineers and technicians, by sharing their scientific and technical knowledge.

-- The actual amount of support to be awarded each year will be determined by the Executive Vice President and/or the Director of Research during the budgeting process.
+- The actual amount of support to be awarded each year will be determined by the Deputy Director & Vice President for Research (DDVPR) during the budgeting process.
 Recipients of these funds will be expected to adhere to the amount awarded.

-Institution support may also include providing space for continued research, either the laboratory or office occupied prior to retirement or other space available in the department.
+- Institution support may include space for continued research, either the laboratory or office occupied prior to retirement or other space available in the department.

-- A person's emeritus status generally does not change.
-However, requests for support must be renewed every three years.
+- Requests for support must be renewed every three years.

-The process for initiating these funds requires a memo from the Department Chair to the Executive Vice President and/or the Director of Research.
+The process for initiating these funds requires a memo from the Department Chair to the DDVPR.
 The memo should include mention of space needs and a request for the funds justified on the basis of the person’s mentoring role and interactions with colleagues at WHOI.
 A very brief statement from the Scientist or Oceanographer Emeritus should be attached describing his or her research plans.
 In the case of a newly appointed Emeritus (within first 3 years), a copy of the research plans from the appointment folder will be sufficient.

 After three years, the Chair should review the continued involvement of the Scientist or Oceanographer Emeritus in the community to determine whether continued support is warranted.
 Space allocation should also be reviewed at this time.
-A brief, updated supporting memo and new research statement should be sent to the Executive Vice President and Director of Research in order to renew support for an additional 3 years.
+A brief, updated supporting memo and new research statement should be sent to the DDVPR in order to renew support for an additional 3 years.